 Read more about disability tax credit eligibility for Depression

-It is estimated that anxiety disorders affect one out of every eight children.
+Anxiety disorders affect an estimated one out of every eight children.
 Children with undiagnosed or untreated anxiety often go on to drop out of school, miss out on many important rites of passage and eventually engage in high risk activities such as drug and alcohol abuse.
 Anxiety disorders often co-occur with other disorders such as ADHD.

 Read more about disability tax credit eligibility for Anxiety.